haiku/website/content/guides/uefi_booting.md

 ## UEFI Booting the anyboot image

-64-bit release images (such as Haiku R1 Beta 1) can be directly booted from UEFI when the system's hardware supports it.
+64-bit release images (such as Haiku R1/beta1) can be directly booted from UEFI when the system's hardware supports it.
 While Haiku's UEFI bootloader is at an early stage, it can be leveraged to boot a stable system.

 {{< alert-info "Limitations" "Haiku's UEFI loader is only functional when the anyboot ISO is written to a hard disk or USB Flash device.
 Booting from UEFI when the anyboot is written to optical media is not currently supported.
 (However, should work by R1)">}}